SyncfusionExamples/maui-pdf-viewer-examples/Toolbar customization/ReplaceToolbarItem/ReplaceToolbarItem/README.md

             // Add a click event handler to the newly created button for initiating document printing printButton.Clicked += (s, e) =>
             {
-                pdfViewer.PrintDocument();
+                // The PrintDocument method contains the code for printing the document. pdfViewer.PrintDocument();
             };